-India has a population of over 1.25 billion people; eight million are blind and 29.8% live below the poverty line.
+India has a population of over 1.31 billion people; 8,809,000 are blind and 29.8% live below the poverty line.
 To help restore the sight of India’s needlessly blind people, Seva has worked in partnership with Aravind Eye Care System for over 30 years.

 In 1976, with Seva’s help, retired ophthalmologist Dr. Venkataswamy turned his former home in Madurai, India into an 11-bed hospital.
 Now, the largest eye care institution in the world, Aravind performs over 400,000 cataract surgeries each year.